DataDog/managed-kubernetes-auditing-toolkit/README.md

 MKAT is an all-in-one auditing toolkit for identifying common security issues within managed Kubernetes environments.
 It is focused on Amazon EKS at the moment, and will be extended to other managed Kubernetes environments in the future.

 Features:
-- 🔎 [Identify trust relationships between K8s service accounts and AWS IAM roles](#identify-trust-relationships-between-k8s-service-accounts-and-aws-iam-roles) - supports both IAM Roles for Service Accounts (IRSA), and [Pod Identity](https://aws.amazon.com/blogs/aws/amazon-eks-pod-identity-simplifies-iam-permissions-for-applications-on-amazon-eks-clusters/), [released] on November 26th 2023.
+- 🔎 [Identify trust relationships between K8s service accounts and AWS IAM roles](#identify-trust-relationships-between-k8s-service-accounts-and-aws-iam-roles) - supports both IAM Roles for Service Accounts (IRSA), and [Pod Identity](https://aws.amazon.com/blogs/aws/amazon-eks-pod-identity-simplifies-iam-permissions-for-applications-on-amazon-eks-clusters/), released on November 26 2023.
 - 🔑 [Find hardcoded AWS credentials in K8s resources](#find-hardcoded-aws-credentials-in-k8s-resources).
 - 💀 [Test if pods can access the AWS Instance Metadata Service (IMDS)](#test-if-pods-can-access-the-aws-instance-metadata-service-imds).